 There are many different ladoo varieties depending on the region and the occasion.

-They are usually made from a combination of condensed milk, different types of flour, ghee, coconut, traditional spices, nuts, jaggery and sugar.
+Some of its base ingredients are condensed milk, different types of flour, ghee, coconut, traditional spices, nuts, jaggery and sugar.

-2 cups shredded coconut
+2 cups / 200 grams shredded coconut

-1/4 cup sesame seeds
+1/4 cup / 35 grams sesame seeds

-1 cup whipped coconut cream
+1 cup / 230 grams whipped coconut cream

 10 pitted medjool dates